 It can be used with a rudder, which is purchased separately.

-The sectional kayak design is now patented, and the Pakayak team of four water-lovers has been working on the concept for a total of four and a half years.
-Since February, they’ve been testing and playing around on their prototypes, perfecting the clamps and getting the unit ready for the public.
+The sectional kayak design is patented and the Pakayak team of four water-lovers worked on the concept for a total of four and a half years.
+By February 2016, they were testing and playing around on their prototypes, perfecting the clamps and getting the unit ready for the public.

 The brand claims the boat handles no different than a typical sea kayak, gliding through open water with ease (see video below).

 New System, Eco-Friendly Vision

 We’ve been proponents of inflatable kayaks for years, praising their packability and ease of use.
 That said, Pakayak’s system is a welcomed addition to the watersports market, giving us a hard plastic sea kayak that can be put in an elevator, stored in a closet, thrown in the back of a convertible, and even brought on an airplane.
 The possibilities are endless with a 14-foot kayak that dissolves to a 3.5-foot unit.

 The company has made plans to use their success to preserve waterways and marine species.
 Each Pakayak model will be named after an endangered marine animal or fish, with a percentage of profit from each sale going toward efforts to save that particular species.

 Ever since Pakayak’s successful Kickstarter campaign, they’ve been hard at work fulfilling Kickstarter orders (the first Kickstarter Pakayaks shipped out in March 2018) and finalizing production.
 The Bluefin 14, which retails at $1,795 online, comes in four colors and includes a carrying sack that the 3.5 foot unit fits into, allowing you to throw the ‘yak over your shoulders and hike the boat to the water.

 If your square feet is limited, your car is itty-bitty, and/or you just want a solid kayak without the headache of storage concerns, your day just got a whole lot better.